msmykx-intel/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 ![Graph After Attributes Extraction](../../../img/MO_graph_after_extractors.svg)

 The only difference in the graph from the previous step is that nodes contain dictionary with extracted attributes and operation-specific attributes needed for Model Optimizer.
-However, starting from this step, Model Optimizer does not need the original representation of the operation/model and uses just Model Optimizer representation (there are some peculiar cases in which Model Optimizer still uses the `pb` attribute, covered in this article partially).
-A detailed list of common node attributes and their values is provided below in the [Model Optimizer Operation](Model_Optimizer_Operation.md) article.
+However, from this step, Model Optimizer does not need the original representation of the operation/model and just uses Model Optimizer representation (there are some peculiar cases in which Model Optimizer still uses the `pb` attribute, covered in this article partially).
+A detailed list of common node attributes and their values is provided in the [Model Optimizer Operation](Model_Optimizer_Operation.md) article.

 ### Front Phase <a name="front-phase"></a>